lauramparker/Code_Quiz_bootcamp4/README.md

 <h3>Installation:</h3>
-    To run the development environment, clone the repository found at https://github.com/lparker78/password-generator_BootCamp3.
-Here you will find 3 html files (index.html, contact.html, portfolio.html)
+    To run the development environment, clone the repository found at https://github.com/lparker78/Code_Quiz_bootCamp4.
+Here you will find the js file (script.js) and html file (index.html) needed.

 <h3>Usage:</h3>
-    Use this project as a beginner's example of javascript functionality.
+    Use this project as an intermediate example of javascript functionality.

 <h3>Credits:</h3> Laura Parker @lparker78 (author)